IIIF/guides/CONTRIBUTING.md

 ---
-title: Contributing to IIIF Guides
+title: Contributing to IIIF guides
 ---
 <a href="index.html">Back to Index</a><br/><br/>
 We welcome pull requests to the IIIF Guides repository but please read the following guidance.